 - Avoid using your body wash to wash your face.
 In some cases body wash can be too harsh for your delicate facial skin, enlarge pores, or, if it happens to contain micro exfoliation beads, could irritate or tear a capillary beneath your skin.
 It should also be noted that exfoliation beads are being found to be an environmental hazard, so avoid them when at all possible.

 - Be wary of anti-acne cleansers, which are billed as antiseptics.
 Not only can these products disrupt the acid mantle, but they could contain Tricolosan, which has been linked to hormone disruption, brain damage, cancer, and environmental concerns.

-Finding the right cleanser is an essential part of your healthy skin journey.
-Not only does a good cleanser keep skin clear, but it also primes skin to absorb and benefit from the other products in your skin care routine.
+The right cleanser is an essential part of your healthy skincare journey.
+Let the power of from-nature ingredients keep your skin clear so that it can absorb and benefit from the other good-for-you skin care products in your skincare routine.